Do you feel it?

 The results will include action.

-The work you do to create a Vision Board is only a small part of the importance of the activity.
+The prep work you do to create your Vision Board is only a small part of the importance of the activity.

 Of course, the activity of putting a beautiful vision board together can be somewhat meditative and for sure, fun, but the real power of a Vision Board is what happens BEFORE and AFTER.